Children & Youth Programs

 Sunday services & classes

-Religious education classes are held during Sunday services at 9:30 a.m. and rely on structured curricula that explore themes such as Unitarian Universalist principles, personal identity, community, love, and justice.
+Religious education classes are held during Sunday services at 9:30 a.m. and explore themes such as Unitarian Universalist principles, personal identity, community, love, and justice.
 Classes are led by lay teams, who create a safe, nurturing learning community centered on age-appropriate activities and lessons.

 Prior to adjourning for class, children and youth attend the first 15 minutes of the Sunday service, which allows them to enjoy stories, songs, and time with the larger community.
 About once a month children and youth join their families during the whole service for all ages worship.
 Often these services are centered around a holiday or ceremony, with opportunities for children and youth participation.